vaibhavkashyapdh/vaibhavkashyapdh/README.md

 # Welcome to My GitHub Profile! 🌟

-Hi, I'm Vaibhav, a **passionate data scientist** with a love for solving real-world problems through data. 🚀
+Hi, I'm Vaibhav, a **passionate data scientist/analytics** with a love for solving real-world problems through data. 🚀

 ---

 ## About Me
-- 🎓 Data Science Master's Graduate from the University of Nottingham (2024).
+- 🎓 Data Science Postgraduate from the University of Nottingham (2025).
-- 💻 Proficient in Python, R, and Big Data Analytics.
+- 💻 Proficient in Python, SQL, PowerBI, Excel, Google Sheets and Big Data Analytics.
 - 🌐 Enthusiastic about leveraging machine learning and AI to create impactful solutions.
 - 💡 Committed to continuous learning and innovation in the field of data science.